paxswill/evesrp/README.md

     make build-deps

-This will install all of the Python and Javascript dependencies needed for developing EVE-SRP.
+This will install the minimum dependencies needed to build the app and to run its tests in tox.
 After you've installed the dependencies, you'll need to generate the CSS and Javascript sources.